Licensed. Bonded.

 - The ROC can order corrective work or financial remedies on your behalf

-- Verifiable in 30 seconds at roc.az.gov — search by company name
+- Verifiable in 30 seconds at roc.az.gov — search by company name or ROC #

 - Unlicensed contractors have zero accountability after the job is done